Emerging Professionals Design Competition

-This year’s competition was for an Intermodal Transportation facility in Manchester, NH.
+The 2016 competition was for an Intermodal Transportation facility in Manchester, NH.
 While there were a variety of project requirements, the program was open for interpretation of what the building would need to be successful.
 The intention of this project was not only to encourage emerging professionals to use a full array of architectural creativity, but also to highlight the possibility of having such a structure north of Boston and the positive impact it would have on a growing city.
-Detailed information on the 2016 Competition.

 Scroll below to view the 2016 winners.
 Click on the big image to further enlarge.
 Click on the first small image to scroll through the others.

 Past Design Award Winners:

 Katie Cressall AIA and Ernesto Rementilla, RODE Architects, Boston, MA

 Jury Comments: "This Manchester Hub Transit proposal met all the required program elements in a fascinating way, but it was the suggested secondary program that set the design apart.
 The education component, along with the open offices, café, and bookstore gave strength to the overall program.
 Architecturally, the buildings proposed are quite stunning, while the larger scale planning was completely thought through.
 A building like this would change the face of Manchester from the interstate across the river, and definitely for the better.
 Not only was the architecture and program well received, but the graphics, diagrams, and overall presentation created the most compelling and thorough project.”

 Christina McMahon, JSA, Inc., Portsmouth, NH